-The pretzel isn’t a new thing by any means, but it certainly has started making more appearances throughout L.A., often in the shape of a bun, a re-worked crust, or a new thing to dip into a delicious sauce.
-We’ve scoured this great city in search of pretzels and its many iterations and below are some favorites, regardless of form.
+The pretzel isn’t a new thing by any means, but this boiled and baked good has started making more appearances throughout L.A., often in the shape of a bun, a re-worked crust, or a new thing to dip into a delicious sauce.
+We’ve scoured this great city in search of top Los Angeles pretzels and its many iterations.
+Below, find some favorites, regardless of form.

 Alpine Village is, by far, the kitschiest location on this round-up.
 Its proximity to the 110 freeway and Torrance doesn’t seem like it would lend itself to a little German village oasis, but that it does.
 There’s an inn, shops, a restaurant, and a market.
-The market is packed with products you would find in Deutschland; the deli counter has items such as Fleischsalat, Currywurst, and Bratwurst; the breads are grainy and hearty; and the mustard selection is expansive.
+The market is packed with products you would find in Deutschland; the deli counter has items such as Fleischsalat, Currywurst, and Bratwurst; the breads are grainy and hearty; and the mustard selection is expansive. -TM

-Congregation Ale House, Long Beach – Fresh Baked Pub Pretzel: Congregation Ale House is on the Promenade in Downtown Long Beach and has an ample selection of beer and sausages.
+Congregation Ale House started on the Downtown Long Beach Promenade and has an ample selection of beer and sausages.
 The restaurant has the attitude of a pub that is both modernized and retrospective and is constantly packed; ordering happens at the front and then it’s off to fight for a place to sit amongst the indoor tables, outdoor seating and bar chairs.
-To complete the “congregational” theme, the waitresses even wear Catholic school girl uniforms.
+Congregation also operates Azusa, Pasadena, and Santa Ana chapters. -TM

 Hannah Smith and husband Conor debuted their Silver Lake bakery in 2021 after operating Gemini Bakehouse from their La Crescenta home.
 Their versatile repertoire includes a surprisingly light Pretzel ($5) with chewy coat and sea salt dusting.
 Pretzels are also available coated in a cheddar and Parmesan cheese blend. -JL